 The Panto

 As a headteacher you often don't get to take part in the trips and visits.
 This is such a shame when I've always seen it as a perk of the job in the early days.
 It can seem as though the more your career progresses, the more you can become distanced from what the job is about, if you're not careful.
-This is a short story about what can happen when you can sit back and spend time with the children, shoulder to shoulder.

 I feel the boy squeeze my hand.

 'Just as he starts to make sense of it all, the pantomime dame enters the stage.
-I mean, take a moment to consider how I'm supposed to make sense of this.
-It's funny thinking about it.
+I mean, take a moment to consider how I'm supposed to make sense of this?
+It's funny thinking about it.'

 He relaxes and I see him laugh.
 It's Aladdin and he's trying to follow the chaotic plot.
 Suddenly there's a loud bang!
 He grabs my hand again and the nerves reappear.
 The Genie appears in a puff of smoke, he turns to me and asks me,